 The following schedule lists where I will be giving presentations on my research and/or book signings.
 After most talks, I will have my books available (except at places such as a free/public library where it is not legal to sell things).
 At book signings (like at a book store), I will likely just do a signing and no talk/presentation.
-Generally, I request a speakers fee (honorarium) of $200-300 per talk/presentation (potentially more outside of eastern MA) which greatly supports my research endeavors and travel costs.
-I have many talks I can give but the 3 most common are:
+Generally, I request a speakers fee (honorarium) of $300-400 per talk/presentation which greatly supports my research endeavors and travel costs.
+I have many talks I can give but the most common are:

 1. Eastern Coyote/Coywolf Ecology and Behavior – This is my standard talk where I give a 1 hour 30 minute powerpoint presentation showing over 100 pictures of eastern coyotes/coywolves including approximately 30 minutes of video-clips (so 1 hr talk, 30 min of videos).
 This is the most extensive talk on the subject that I know of.
-Note: Talk revised and updated August 2011 to discuss more on hybridization including with pictures of various Canis in North America.
+Note: Talk revised and updated regularly to discuss hybridization including with pictures of various Canis in North America.

 Please contact me (Jon) at email@example.com if interested.
 Thanks in advance!

-Note: I do not advertise all events, such as private venues or educational visits to classrooms and/or universities.
+Note: I do not advertise all events, such as private venues or educational visits to school groups or universities.

 Past events with active links (most recent link on top of list):

-2. Visit this site: Adirondack Wildlife Refuge & Rehabilitation Center, www.AdirondackWildlife.org.
-I spoke there on Labor Day 2011, 2012 (as well as May 2009).
-A very good and worthwhile place to visit and to donate to.
+4. Visit this site: Adirondack Wildlife Refuge & Rehabilitation Center, www.AdirondackWildlife.org.
+I spoke there May 2009, as well Labor Day weekends 2011, 2012, & 2015.
+A great and worthwhile place to visit and to donate to.

 6. July 27, 2007.
 One Man’s Life Work: The Eastern Coyote.
 Interview by Christina Russo.
 New Hampshire Public Radio.